Oak Ridge, TN: Secret City of Bombs and Mud

 He died in 1915, over thirty years before that came about.

-Image credited to the Tennessee Magazine
+[The image below is credited to the Tennessee Magazine)

 Not too long after the federal government forcefully wiped out countless homesteads in Norris, TN it went after families on the other end of Anderson County where it nestles into Roane County.
 First it was to create the Great Smoky Mountain National Park.
 Then it was to create the Norris Dam.
 This time, sacrifices were to be made to end the War.